ba-perez/mountain-pine-health/README.md

 ## To do
 - Describe randomiser scripts (Python and R)
-- Maybe improve R script (but I don't think so lol)
-- Add other relevant scripts and complete their R/Python counterparts
-- Test R randomiser script and Python TKG script
+- Test R randomiser script